shinwei-chong/microfluidics-drop-coalescence/README.md

 To develop a MATLAB-based tool for processing experimental videos containing droplet coalescence events to predict the droplet coalescence time.

 ## Contents
-The project repository will be split into the following parts:
+The project repository will be split into the following parts (folders):

 **1. video-processing**
    - extract individual frames from video